-So, as we approach the close of the year and with no end to the uncertainty in sight, there is now an added impetus for accountants to review their existing software to see if it will allow them to better serve their clients by providing more timely and strategic advice.
+There is now an added impetus for accountants to review their existing software to see if it will allow them to better serve their clients by providing more timely and strategic advice.

 And, this is something that will enhance the profitability of accounting firms too.
 The role of accounting is shifting from being compliance-based, to advisory-led and this shift is underpinned by the technological advancements of the software sitting at the heart of accounting propositions.
 By incorporating brand new digital technologies, accountants will benefit from the efficiency gains that innovation and automation can bring which, in turn, will afford them additional bandwidth to roll out other, value-added services.

 Below we’ve put our experience of accounting technology to good use and put together a checklist of functionality you need to know about UK accounting software: